sachinsenal0x64/fixarr/README.md

 <br>

-IF YOU WANT TO MAKE OWN STANDALONE EXE USE NUITKA TO COMPILE SOURCE CODE INTO C AFTER ITS CAN RUN AS EXE.
+#### IF YOU WANT TO MAKE OWN STANDALONE APP (AKA .EXE or .BIN) USE NUITKA TO COMPILE SOURCE CODE INTO C
 <br>

 ```compile